meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 ![The copper side of the PCB, shielded using hot glue](_figures/pcb-controller_hotglue.jpg)

-The schematics and source files to manufacture part 1. using a regular CNC equipped with a drill, are located within the following folder :
+The schematics and source files to manufacture *part 1* using a regular CNC equipped with a drill, are located within the following folder:

 - [pcb/PCB.CNC.controller](https://github.com/meltoner/agrofelis/tree/main/components/mobility/motors_hub_driver/pcb/PCB.CNC.controller)